jessicapatricia012/Inventory-App/README.md

 -  As a user, I want to be able to be able to check the items that has low stock
 -  As a user, I want to be informed when a new item that is not yet registered in the inventory is received, and register that new item.
--  As a user, I want to be informed when an item does not have enough stock to be shipped out
+-  As a user, I want to be informed when an item does not have enough stock to be shipped out.
+-  As a user, I want to have the options to save the list of items I have in my inventory.
+-  As a user, I want to be able to load my inventory from file